koolade44/TeamMod/README.md

 # TeamMod
 ### Please Read the licsence.
-You are allowed to use this in your modpack or youtube video.
+You are allowed to use this in your modpack or youtube video\*.
 You are not allowed to redistribute or tamper with it.
 (You cand download the code and make edits FOR PERSONAL USE ONLY)
 <br><br>
 ## Meet The team: